The Best Times And Places To View Fall Foliage In Texas

 Fall is almost upon us, and while we may not see much in the way of temperature change here in Texas, the leaves definitely obey the rule of the season and change into some of the most vibrant, breathtaking colors you’ve ever seen.
-Based on this map, it appears that the best time to see fall foliage in our state is around early to mid-October, but that varies slightly depending on the region.
-Here are 5 of the best places and times to see fall foliage in Texas:
+In our opinion?
+Autumn in Texas is completely, wildly underrated.
+We aren’t just a series of deserts and plains, America!
+Texas is stunningly lush and beautiful.
+It’s a true southern gem, one of the best places to visit if you’re looking for a bit of southwestern spice alongside your autumn colors.
+This annually released fall foliage map makes it easy for you to figure out when and where to head to Texas.
+Normally, the best time to view fall foliage in our state will be around early to mid-October, but that varies slightly depending on the region and the year.
+Take a look, plan your tip, and figure out when to see fall colors in Texas this season.

 You can find the link to this fabulous, fabulous fall foliage prediction map right here.
 Happy adventuring!

 Will you be visiting Texas this year?
 Have you found the best state parks to visit, to hike through, to fall in love with during the beautiful months of autumn?
 The sun is shining and autumn is truly showing out, and it’s a side you won’t want to miss.
 Bring the whole family and find out how the American southwest celebrates the colors and season of autumn, and now you also know when to see fall colors in Texas.

 Don’t miss out on the opportunity to indulge in the autumnal beauty of Texas this year, folks.
 Check out the annual fall foliage map and plan your adventure!
 There’s no better time like the present.

 Keep in mind that some of these places are on this fall foliage road trip.
 Maybe you’ll consider adding the rest!

 What is there to do in Texas in the fall?